jiblime/clear-ck-gentoo-sources/README.md

 **Preface:** This is a *different* collection of patchsets for applying to bare GNU/Linux kernels for the Gentoo GNU/Linux distribution.
 These patchsets are meant to be applied to a vanilla Linux kernel with no sublevel.
 Using dev-util/quilt is recommended to handle patching.

+This should be much easier to apply vs. the 4.19.77 set.

 Patches:
 ```
 ck1 patchset